Prince George's County

 * Public Auction Second batch will close at 12:00 p.m.
 EST.

-* Public Auction Third batch (land only accounts) will close at 2:00 p.m.
+* Public Auction Third batch (land-only accounts) will close at 2:00 p.m.
 EST.

-Each successful bidder will receive an invoice via email by 4:00 p.m.
-(EST) on the day of the tax sale.
-Guaranteed funds in the form of a wire transfer or cashier’s check must be received for payment of the total amount of awarded bids, plus any associated high bid premium.
-Cashier’s checks must be delivered to the Prince George’s County Office of Finance at 1301 McCormick Drive Suite 1100 Largo, MD by 3:00 p.m.
-(EST) the day following the tax sale.
-Wire transfers must be sent according to the instructions provided in the invoice and must be received in the County’s bank account by 3:00 p.m.
-(EST)the day following tax sale.
+Cashier's checks must be delivered to the Prince George’s County Office of Finance at 1301 McCormick Drive, Suite 1100, Largo, MD, by 3:00 p.m.
+(EST) the day after the tax sale.
+Wire transfers should be sent according to the instructions provided in the invoice and must be received in the County's bank account by 3:00 p.m.
+(EST) the day after the tax sale.

-The Collector will provide the tax sale purchasers with IRS form 1099-INT paid as required by LAW.
+The Collector will provide the tax sale purchasers with IRS form 1099-INT, paid as required by LAW.

 HIGH BID PREMIUM

-EXAMPLE #1 |
+EXAMPLE #1

 |